openvinotoolkit/training_extensions/pytorch_toolkit/ote/readme.md

 A single Model Template should consist of a Python script related to model training as well as YAML file that will define template interface.
 Each model template is related to 4 scripts: `train.py`, `eval.py`, `export.py` and `quantize.py`.
 Model Templates may be placed in nested directories in the whole repository and will be detected automatically by the Platform.
-Directories does not need to conform to any convention as in the example below:
+Directories does not need to conform to any convention.
+One can organize directory structure as in the example below:

 ```
 /example_model_template